-Really, it surprises us that crumb cake isn't the same phenomenon in the west that it is in the Mid-Atlantic region.
+Really, it surprises me that crumb cake isn't the same phenomenon in the west that it is in the Mid-Atlantic region.
 While yes, it does exist in Seattle and on the West Coast, rarely is it quite the same as those huge, deli-style hunks, individually wrapped in plastic, that we recall so fondly from the other coast.
 Moreover, the west coast crumb cake seems to be more like a pound cake with a light layer of brown sugar topping; none of those knobby, walnut-sized, buttery crumbs that we so love.

-Happily, a heavenly voice recently called to us (OK, the NPR announcer) with a solution for this heartache: Hahn's Old-Fashioned Cake Company, a Long Island-based company that ships their authentic crumb cakes nationwide.
+Happily, a heavenly voice recently called to me (OK, the NPR announcer) with a solution for this heartache: Hahn's Old-Fashioned Cake Company, a Long Island-based company that ships their authentic crumb cakes nationwide.
 The cake, which starts with a pleasingly yellow butter cake base, bears a sweet burden indeed: a mountaintop of perfect, extra-large brown sugar crumbs, all dusted with sweet powdered sugar.
 The ratio of cake to crumb is perfect; the taste is even more so.
 Buttery, dense and with just the right touch of saltiness, these cakes are like a taste of the East Coast, even so far out west.

 It's enough to bring a tear to the eye.